 Effective well-being program communication takes place before, during, and after the program.

 - Near the start of the year — Communicate all upcoming programs you know about.
-In December, consider including in a newsletter article a statement like, “Next summer you’ll set sail in a new campaign unlike anything we’ve offered before.”
+In December, consider including in a newsletter article a statement like, “Next summer you’ll set sail in a new challenge unlike anything we’ve offered before.”
 I don’t have to explain that this refers to a pirate-themed program, like HES’s new Yo Ho Ho.
 It’s just the right hint of mystery to keep readers wanting more.

-- As a campaign launch draws closer — Communicate increasingly specific information.
-For a 6-week team-based campaign, for example, create buzz with the program name and slogan 2 weeks before registration, then blast the details (with a call to action, such as registering or finalizing a team by a specific date) on the day registration opens.
+- As a challenge launch draws closer — Communicate increasingly specific information.
+For a 6-week team-based challenge, for example, create buzz with the program name and slogan 2 weeks before registration, then blast the details (with a call to action, such as registering or finalizing a team by a specific date) on the day registration opens.
 You want everyone talking about the program and reinforcing key messages, like why employees will love participating.
 Avoid giving details so early that employees file away a mental note that they may forget to revisit.

 - Throughout registration — Communicate updates that feature registration rates.
 This is a social marketing technique: More people will register if they see that large numbers of their peers are doing so.
 Use messages like, “Nearly half of your coworkers already have signed up!” to create excitement and urgency.